-Free Bookkeeping Guide For Beginners 2023
+Free Bookkeeping Guide for Beginners 2023

 Bookkeeping is the practice of tracking all the financial transactions that a business accumulates.
 Bookkeepers are the record keepers; they are tasked with logging and categorizing each of the transactions and keeping all of the data organized and complete.
 Bookkeeping is a separate part of the accounting process than what accountants typically handle.
 Accountants use the bookkeeper’s data.
 They are the analyzers and advice givers.
 Accountants create the financial statements from the bookkeeper’s records and use the information to understand the financial wellbeing of a business.